 This is the blog to accompany a research project exploring the occurrence and impact of refusal in the face of austerity measures, along with a focus on the responses to refusal by political authorities, and the eventual outcome of the interaction between austerity, refusal and authority responses.
 We have selected what we term ‘low-resistance’ models of capitalism – the UK and Japan – in order to explore how anti-austerity mechanisms operate in least-likely cases.
 Each of the pages of this blog detail the major proposals for austerity, and subsequent responses, and effects of those responses, during the 2010-15 period, in the UK and Japan.

-The findings of the research are to be published in 2017:
+The findings of the research were published in 2019:

 Bailey, D.J. and Shibata, S., 2017, ‘Austerity and Anti-Austerity: The Political Economy of Refusal in ‘Low-Resistance’ Models of Capitalism’, British Journal of Political Science.

 Using fuzzy set Qualitative Comparative Analysis, the research highlights the ‘causal recipes’ sufficient for anti-austerity activity to have a significant impact on austerity proposals.

 Necessary: In order to have a significant impact on austerity measures, there must be some ‘non-disruptive public protest’.